-This indicates the percent of residents that needed more assistance with activities of daily living over time.
-Higher levels of needing for assistance with ADL's may be a sign of deterioration of a resident's health.
+This tells you the percent of patients that needed increased assistance with activities of daily living over time.
+High levels of needing for assistance with ADL's could be a sign of the decline of a patient's well-being.

 Ability to Keep Residents Mobile